pikawika/VUB-RL/documentation/README.md

   - ```shell
     # Pandas is a famous Python Data Analysis Library and is used by a lot of other packages.
-    # The following command installs Pandas and its dependencies.
-V1.4.1 was used.
+    ## V1.4.1 was used.
     conda install pandas=1.4.1

     # We install pip to install packages not available from conda install.
-V21.2.2 was used.
+    ## V21.2.2 was used.
     conda install pip=21.2.2
     ```